ARE VICTORY BASEBALL CARDS WORTH ANYTHING

 Condition is Key: As with any vintage card, the condition is extremely important in determining the value.
 Even heavily played Victory cards in Poor-Fair condition may only be worth a few dollars while mint condition Near Mint-Mint examples could fetch hundreds depending on the player featured.
 Well-centered cards tend to command higher prices as centering was sometimes an issue on these 1940s cards.

-Read also: BEST YEARS FOR BASEBALL CARDS
+Read also: OMEGA BASEBALL CARDS

 Rookie and Star Player Cards: Naturally, any Victory card featuring a true MLB rookie or future Hall of Famer will be the most in-demand and hold higher values.
 High-dollar examples could include the 1944 Steve Gromek rookie card ($150+ NM), 1945 Robin Roberts rookie ($200+ NM), or 1942 cards of stars like Ted Williams or Bob Feller.
 Even commons can have value to researchers assessing the complete Victory card checklist.